Sunk Cost Fallacy (Definition + Examples)

 Or you go to school for communications.
 Two years into your degree, you realize that you don’t want to major in communications anymore.
 But rather than completely starting over or dropping out, you complete your degree because you have already put so much time and effort into the degree.

-Regardless of whether the person bought the cake or someone else bought the cake, the participants were likely to keep eating the expensive cake.
+Whether the person bought the cake or someone else bought the cake, the participants were likely to keep eating the expensive cake.
 Whether you paid for the yoga class or your friend did, you’re more likely to fall into the sunk cost fallacy.

 Example 1: Committing to an Event